 Flag Sweet Flag Iris Variegata – Sweet flag violet purple, white edging.
 Brightly colored, striped foliage is an effective accent even when not in bloom.
 They add interest anywhere they are planted.
 Sweet fragrance, reliable and disease resistant.

 Japanese Iris Fujiyama – Iris Ensata also aptly called a butterfly iris as it features large, flattened flowers in pure white with yellow centers.
 Fujiyama Japanese Iris white blooms appear during late spring to early summer on upright stems.
 Fujiyama Japanese Iris is a clump forming perennial.

 Japanese Iris Imperial Magic – White with purple veins.
 Elegant and tall stems and narrow, strap like foliage.
 The flowers on Imperial Magic are a beautiful pristine white with rich royal purple veins and markings.

 Japanese Iris Pink Lady – Pink Lady Japanese Iris is a unique variety due ti it’s solid, light pink color.
 Large, solid pink petals have small yellow flames toward the center.
 The flower is formed in the classic flat topped blossom of a Japanese iris.
 Japanese varieties are also called butterfly irises.

 Siberian Iris Caesar’s Brother – Caesar’s Brother is an old, award winning variety which gardener’s still love for the deep, pansy-violet coloring and plant vigor.
 Easy care perennial for sun, Foliage is slender and sword like.

-Perennial iris for sale in our garden center are subject to change.
+Perennial iris for sale in our plant nursery garden center are subject to change.